-As discussed in Note 2 - "Significant Accounting Policies and Pronouncements," allowances for credit losses on fixed maturity securities are recognized in investment related gains (losses), net on the consolidated statements of income.
-For these securities, the net amount recognized represents the difference between the amortized cost of the security and the net present value of its projected future cash flows discounted at the effective interest rate implicit in the fixed maturity security prior to the allowance for credit losses.
+As discussed in Note 2 - "Significant Accounting Policies and Pronouncements," allowances for credit losses on fixed maturity securities are recognized in investment related gains (losses), net.
+The amount recognized represents the difference between the amortized cost of the security and the net present value of its projected future cash flows discounted at the effective interest rate implicit in the fixed maturity security prior to the allowance for credit losses.
 Any remaining difference between the fair value and amortized cost is recognized in AOCI.

-The following table presents the rollforward of the allowance for credit losses in fixed maturity securities by type for the year ended December 31, 2020 (dollars in millions):
+The following tables present the rollforward of the allowance for credit losses in fixed maturity securities by type for the years ended December 31, 2021 and 2020 (dollars in millions):

-Other

-Corp oorate CMBS F oreign vernment Total

-Balance, beginning of period \$ \$ \$ \$

-Credit losses recognized on securities for which credit losses were not previously recorded 36 3 2 41

-Reductions for securities sold during the period (19) (2) (21)

-Balance, end of period \$ 17 \$ 3 \$ \$ 20
+For the year ended December 31, 2021: Cor porate CMBS Other Foreign overnment Total Balance, beginning of period \$ 17 \$ 3 \$ \$ 20 Credit losses recognized on securities for which credit losses were not previously recorded 21 1 5 27 Reductions for securities sold during the period (10) (2) (1) (13) Additional increases or decreases for credit losses on securities that had an allowance recorded in a previous period (2) (1) (3) Balance, end of period \$ 26 \$ 1 \$ 4 \$ 31 For the year ended December 31, 2020: Cor porate CMBS Other Foreign overnment Total Balance, beginning of period \$ \$ \$ \$ Credit losses recognized on securities for which credit losses were not previously recorded 36 3 2 41 Reductions for securities sold during the period (19) (2) (21) Balance, end of period \$ 17 \$ 3 \$ \$ 20